dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 ## Access Control Lists

-Multi-tenancy defines certain ACL roles for the shared cluster:
+Multi-tenancy defines certain ACL roles for the shared Cluster:

 - [Guardians of the Galaxy](#guardians-of-the-galaxy) (Super Admins)
 - Guardians of the namespace can perform the following operations: